ChatbotHealthCare-ITI/ITI_GraduationProject/README.md

 ***

 * bulid simple chatbot for detect symptoms for the user intents
-* bulid machineLearning model to predict diseases from symptoms
+* bulid machineLearning model to predict diseases from symptoms getting accuracy 84%
  * use advanced paltform like rasa to built full conversation chatbot